How to Calculate Projector Distance

 After you’ve managed to decide in the distance, it’s time to manage the cables.
 To avoid tripping and being snagged by the cabling, bundle them all together, and then place underneath a length of carpet (for indoors), or you could fashion a box casing.
 Naturally, you could go with a very long cable and conduct it all around the perimeter of your backyard, but the longer the cable, the more expensive it gets.

 In addition, besides throw ratio, you also need to manage the viewing ratio.
 This would, of course, refer to the distance you and your company need to be from the screen to enjoy the screening.
 This is important because the image that is projected onto the screen actually consists of tiny colored dots.
 If you sit too close to the screen, all you will see are these dots, and you won’t be able to observe the picture as a seamless whole.
-If, conversely, you sit too far, you will lose the feel of the “home theater” and miss out on details.
+If, conversely, you sit too far, you will lose that cinema feel and miss out on details.